Feedback linearisation of mechanical systems using data-driven models: Numerical demonstration using a Duffing oscillator

 \subsection{Linearisation performance}

 As stated in Section \ref{sec:control}, the first important tuning parameter to set is the outer-loop sample time $t_{s,out}$.
-Since it should be at least 5 times faster than the desired closed-loop bandwidth, it is chosen as $t_{s,out}=10$ ms. The MPC sample time is set to $t_{s,in}=1$ ms. The values for $Q$ and $R_{\Delta}$ are chosen as $1\cdot10^{12}$ and 1, respectively.
-As for the UKF, the measurement noise covariance is set to the mean value of the output noise covariance of the nonlinear distortion analysis, \textit{i.e.}, $R_{UKF}=1.13\cdot10^{-14}$ m$^2$; the process noise covariance matrix is set to $Q_{UKF}=0.05R_{UKF}\bm{I}_2$.\\
+Since it should be at least 5 times faster than the desired closed-loop bandwidth, it is chosen as $t_{s,out}=10$ ms. The inner-loop sample time is set to $t_{s,in}=1$ ms. The values for $Q$ and $R_{\Delta}$ are chosen as $1\cdot10^{12}$ and 1, respectively. {The large difference in magnitude between the two tuning parameters is mostly due to scaling: the output displacements are small, so in order to keep the cost function (\ref{eq:cost}) well-balanced we require a high magnitude for $Q$.} As for the UKF, the measurement noise variance is set to the mean value of the output noise variance of the nonlinear distortion analysis, \textit{i.e.}, $R_{UKF}=1.13\cdot10^{-14}$ m$^2$; the process noise covariance matrix is set to $Q_{UKF}=0.05R_{UKF}\bm{I}_2$.\\

 Fig. \ref{fig:nldafter4} depicts the nonlinear distortion analysis of the linearised plant.
 The exact same multisine excitation signal as for Fig. \ref{fig:nldbefore4} is considered.
 An excellent linearisation is achieved since the odd and even distortions observed Fig. \ref{fig:nldbefore4} are herein almost coincident with the noise floor.
 The residual distortions around 3.8 and 7.6 Hz are 50 dB below the validation output.
-Yet, it must be noted that these residuals can be made arbitrarily close to the noise level by tuning the MPC and UKF parameters more aggressively.
+Yet, it must be noted that these residuals can be made arbitrarily close to the noise level by tuning the controller and UKF parameters more aggressively.
 However, this would require excessive input energy.
 For the selected tuning parameters, the outer-loop input $v(i|k)$ and the plant input $u(i|k)$ are shown in Fig. \ref{fig:planti} for one period of the multisine.
 It can be observed from the left subplot that a reasonably large input signal is required to achieve the linearisation.
-In the right subplot, a zoom-in showing the underlying MPC actions required to achieve linearisation is provided.
+In the right subplot, a zoom-in showing the underlying control actions required to achieve linearisation is provided.
 Seemingly, the most aggressive inputs are calculated at the start of every outer-loop sample period, \textit{i.e.}, when the prediction horizon is at its maximum value, that is $N_{p,\max}=t_{s,out}/t_{s,in} =10$.